 Movies featuring dinosaurs are some of the highest grossing films of all time:

-With the sixth film in the series, Jurassic World: Dominion, hitting theaters in June, and featuring an all-star cast, dinosaurs will be more popular than ever!
+With the sixth film in the series, Jurassic World: Dominion, just released, dinosaurs are more popular than ever!

 Documentaries and TV series about dinosaurs have also been top performers, including Walking With Dinosaurs, Dinosaur 13, and Planet Dinosaur.